-Issue: How to Disable Omnibox in Chrome?
+Issue: How to disable Omnibox in Chrome?

 How can I disable omnibox in Google Chrome?
 I do not like these autocomplete suggestions!

-Omnibox in Chrome has been called as one of the most significant and convenient features of the web browser; however, some users find it annoying and disturbing.
+Omnibox in Chrome has been called one of the most significant and convenient features of the web browser.
+However, some users find it annoying due to privacy reasons and might want to disable Omnibox altogether.
 Google Chrome by default has enabled omnibox which is a combined search box and URL bar.
-Thus, you can navigate the web and look for the information quickly, without having to access Google or another search provider first.
+Therefore, you can search the web and look for the information quickly, without having to access Google or another search provider first.

-There are two main reasons why people decide to disable omnibox in Chrome.
+There are two main reasons why people decide to disable Omnibox in Chrome.
 One of them is related to possible privacy-related issues which have appeared as soon as this feature was released in 2008.
-Google may collect and store logs; thus, if you want to hide your terms from the search giant, you need to disable omnibox and use another search provider.
+Google may collect and store logs; thus, if you want to hide your terms from the search giant, you need to disable Omnibox and use another search provider.